-To ensure confidentiality and protect your privacy, video sessions are conducted through a HIPAA compliant and encrypted platform ( “Telehealth by Simple Practice” or “Doxy.me”) Sessions can be conducted via one of these free apps that can be downloaded to your phone or tablet.
-Facetime, Skype, Zoom, and other similar video platforms are permitted for use during the COVID-19 pandemic.
+To ensure confidentiality and protect your privacy, video sessions are conducted through a HIPAA compliant and encrypted platform ( “Telehealth by Simple Practice” or “Google Meet”).
+Sessions can be conducted via one of these free apps that can be downloaded to your phone or tablet.
+Facetime, Skype, Zoom, and other similar video platforms are NOT permitted for use as they are not HIPAA compliant or encrypted.

 If you have any questions about Teletherapy sessions, please contact us through the Contact Page.